nginxinc/crossplane/README.rst

     {
-        "directive": String, // the name of the directive "line": Integer,     // line number the directive started on "args": Array        // Array of String arguments }
+        "directive": String, // the name of the directive "line": Number,      // integer line number the directive started on "args": Array,       // Array of String arguments "includes": Array,   // Array of integers (included iff this is an include directive) "block": Array       // Array of Directive Objects (included iff this is a block) }

 .. note::